PeanutJar/Stickfare3/README.md

 *note* if there is some bug hit M2 to reset the game, if there is still some bug (which there shouldn't be, then just exit and reenter)
+*note* if for some reason it freezes when you fire, then hit the scroll wheel to reset the projectiles (!!This wil only reset the projectiles, nothing else!!)